 North Carolina Pottery Center, 233 East Avenue, Seagrove.
+Sept.
+5, 6-8pm - "Clay Talks!
+A Seagrove Delegation Visits South Korea".
+Please join us at the North Carolina Pottery Center for a slide presentation by Seagrove potters David Fernandez, Alexa Modderno, Jinsong Kim, Carol Kim, Frank Neef and Cindy Neef to learn all about the Seagrove Delegation's recent trip to South Korea to establish cultural exchange.
+This presentation aims to establish a future cultural exchange between the Seagrove pottery community and Icheon Ceramics Village.
+The presentation will include a travelogue of the trip along with ideas for community projects, and potential artist exchange opportunities.
+Please come for a lively discussion about what we can do as a community to further Seagrove's reputation and influence on a global scale!
 Main Gallery, Through Dec.
 14 - "Contemporary North Carolina Crystalline and Cameo Pottery".
-While there is only one artist still using the pâte-sur-pâte cameo technique in North Carolina, crystalline pottery, on the other hand, has grown in popularity!
+While there is only one artist still using the pâtesur-pâte cameo technique in North Carolina, crystalline pottery, on the other hand, has grown in popularity!
 Come check out pieces by a number of contemporary North Carolina ceramic artists across the state who skillfully blend science and art to create breathtaking pieces with a variety of crystalline structures, as well as pieces by our state's lone remaining cameo artist.
 Featured Artists: Bulldog Pottery, Deborah Caliva, Celtic Pottery, Rodney Leftwich, Al McCanless, Frank Neef, Ben Owen III, Uwharrie Crystalline, Marie Wright, and Wyndham & Brook Haven Pottery.
 All pieces in the contemporary show will be available for purchase.
 Purchased pieces must remain in the show until it ends.
 Through Dec.
-14 - "Pisgah Forest & Nonconnah: The Potteries of Walter B. Stephen".
-No longer in operation, the Nonconnah and Pisgah Forest Potteries begun by Walter B. Stephen in 1913 and 1926 were instrumental in bringing art pottery, most notably pâte-sur-pâte cameo and crystalline pottery, to western North Carolina.
-Come learn about the significance of Walter Stephen, his two historic potteries, and the techniques he used while viewing an extraordinary selection continued on Page 51
+14 -"Pisgah Forest & Nonconnah: The Potteries of Walter B. Stephen".
+No longer in operation, the Nonconnah and Pisgah Forest Potteries begun by Walter B. Stephen in 1913 and 1926 continued on Page 65 to experience the newly expanded Park with a variety of outdoor activities.
+Ongoing - Featuring